m00zh33/golang_c2/README.md

 16 | Task
 17 | TaskResponse

-Don't mix up MessageID that identifies Protobuf with TaskID that identifies what the beacon will be doing.
+Don't mix up `MessageID` that identifies Protobuf with `TaskID` that identifies *what the beacon will be doing*.
 In the current sample:

 TaskID | Task
 ------------ | -------------